GUSA Senate Passes Resolutions Recommending Police Reform - The Georgetown Voice

 On June 5, Vice President for Institutional Diversity and Equity Rosemary Kilkenny, as well as GUPD Chief Jay Gruber and Vice President for Student Affairs Todd A. Olsen, released a statement further explaining Georgetown’s relationship with MPD, though many parts of the contract remain classified.

-The email states that contracting MPD officers is part of Georgetown’s campus plan with the city of Washington, D.C. and that all MPD officers deployed on campus are required to undergo training by the university.
+The email states that contracting MPD officers is part of Georgetown’s campus plan with the city of Washington, D.C. and that all MPD officers who interact with students are required to undergo training by the university.
 It also promises that the officer training will be updated to include elements related to implicit bias and conflict de-escalation.

 Sen. Leo Teixeira (COL ‘21), who introduced the resolution, pointed out that MPD fails to protect many students on campus.
 “We need to be cognizant of the fact that there are likely individuals in every single one of our constituencies to whom having MPD on campus patrolling our university and our space is a danger and it makes them feel unsafe,” he said.
+Though MPD does not patrol campus regularly, according to Kilkenny’s email, they have a late-night detail and are present for special events and emergencies.

 However, Sen. Julio Salmeron-Perla (SFS ’22) disagreed and argued that many groups would feel unsafe without MPD on campus.
 “This [resolution] poses a disservice to communities such as sexual assault survivors but also hate crimes.
 It is my understanding that MPD conducts investigations into hate crimes, and as a person of color, it is really important for my community to feel safe,” he said.

-Note: This post has been updated to reflect the relationship between Georgetown and MPD.